 Let’s take a recent (and ridiculously complicated) pattern I made for a restaurant client who sells Asian street food and the best matcha tea.

-When I set out to write this blogpost, it occurred to me that not too long ago, I wasn’t allowed to make website background patterns this big or complicated.
+When I set out to write this blogpost, it occurred to me that not too long ago, I wasn’t allowed to make website background patterns this big or complicated, so i just work the website design to be more minimalist to approach to a more contemporary market.
 Remember Geocities sites, with all their irritatingly obvious 4k gif patterns?
 We’ve come a long way, and I was curious about why that was.
 So I asked Gregg.
 He was sitting 20 feet away from me at his desk, but I was feeling antisocial, so I IM’d him.

 Ok!
 Nice.
 That’s good to know.